About Our Neonatology Research

 While Children’s is raising the standard of pediatric care for children today, we are pushing the boundaries of what is possible tomorrow through research.
-Our team conducts research both on our own and in collaboration with our academic partners, including the Emory University School of Medicine, which ranked No. 1 for research funding to a department of pediatrics from the National Institutes of Health (NIH) in 2022.
-Through our academic and clinical research partnerships, we aim to improve outcomes for our critically ill neonates.
+Our team conducts research both on our own and in collaboration with our academic partners, including the Emory University School of Medicine, which has ranked in the top five for research funding to a department of pediatrics from the National Institutes of Health (NIH) for nine consecutive years.

 Our research areas of focus include: